hackerhero0x01/analytics-accelerator-s3/doc/DEVELOPMENT.md

 * To publish JARs to Maven local: `./gradlew publishToMavenLocal`
 * To build JMH benchmarks JAR: `./gradlew jmhJar`

-## Microbenchmarks
+## Microbenchmarks and Integration Tests
-We have a basic set of micro-benchmarks which test full sequential read, forward seeks, backward seeks and a Parquet-like ("jumping around") read pattern.
+We have a basic set of micro-benchmarks that test full sequential read, forward seeks, backward seeks, and a Parquet-like ("jumping around") read pattern.
+We also have a number of integration tests that cover various scenarios on integration of Analytics Accelerator Library and S3.
+Before starting integration tests or microbenchmarks you need to follow configuration and data generation steps (only once if re-using the same bucket for further testing) listed below.
 ### Configuration
-To generate data and run benchmarks, you first need to configure your environment variables.
-They are as follows:
+Configure the following environment variables before generating data and running benchmarks:
 * `S3_TEST_BUCKET` - the bucket benchmarks and the data generation runs against.
 * `S3_TEST_REGION` - the region the bucket belongs to.
 * `S3_TEST_PREFIX` - the prefix within the bucket that benchmarks and the data generation runs against

 ### Data Generation
 After your environment is configured, you can generate data to run benchmarks against.
-* If you haven't already done so create a new S3 Bucket and add the bucket name(`S3_TEST_BUCKET`) and prefix(`S3_TEST_PREFIX`) as env vars
+* If you haven't already done so, create a new S3 Bucket and add the bucket name(`S3_TEST_BUCKET`) and prefix(`S3_TEST_PREFIX`) as env vars
 * Build the `jmhJar` : `./gradlew jmhJar`
 * Run the generator: `java -cp input-stream/build/libs/input-stream-jmh.jar software.amazon.s3.analyticsaccelerator.benchmarks.data.generation.BenchmarkDataGeneratorDriver`

 This will generate all the necessary data and upload it to the bucket and prefix identified by the `S3_TEST_BUCKET` and `S3_TEST_PREFIX` respectively.

+### Running Integration Tests

+If you already have your data in a bucket and the aforementioned environmental variables set, you can just run
+* `./gradlew integrationTest`

 ### Running the Benchmarks
 There are two ways:
 1. Just run `./gradlew jmh --rerun`.
 (The reason for re-run is a Gradle-quirk.
 You may want to re-run benchmarks even when you did not actually change the source of your project: `--rerun` turns off the Gradle optimisation that falls through build steps when nothing changed.)
-2. Run `java -jar input-stream/build/libs/input-stream-jmh.jar` (but don't forget to build the JMH JAR first; this you can do with the `jmhJar` command listed above).
+2. Run `java -jar input-stream/build/libs/input-stream-jmh.jar` (but don't forget to build the JMH JAR first, which you can do with the `jmhJar` command listed above).

 ## Developing integrations